• Skip to primary navigation

 Mariska Ramondino

-The best healthy apple crisp recipe is filled with sweet apples and cherries and topped with a crunchy topping.
-It's naturally sweetened with dates and coconut sugar and deliciously flavored with a hint of warm spices and herbs.
-It's an absolute must-make dessert that is also gluten-free, dairy-free, Paleo, and vegan-friendly!
+The best healthy Paleo apple crumble recipe is filled with sweet apples and cherries and topped with a crunchy topping without oats.
+It's naturally sweetened and deliciously flavored with a hint of warm spices and herbs.
+It's an absolute must-make dessert that is also gluten-free, dairy-free and vegan-friendly!

 Print Recipe Pin Recipe Rate this Recipe